alejandro5042/Run-IrcBot/README.md

 ### Sending Multiple Messages

 Remember, anything you write to the output is sent via IRC.
 You send multiple messages by outputting multiple times.
-You can `printf` diagnose your bot by using [Write-Host](http://technet.microsoft.com/en-us/library/hh849877.aspx) to write to the command line.
+You can printf-style debug your bot by using [Write-Host](http://technet.microsoft.com/en-us/library/hh849877.aspx) to write to the command line.
 [Write-Verbose](http://technet.microsoft.com/en-us/library/hh849951.aspx) is also useful for dumping lots of debug information; use `-Verbose` to enable.

 ```PowerShell
 param ($Message, $Bot)